 The Incedible Hulk is probably the movie Marvel would like to forget.
 It was their second attempt at telling the Hulk’s origin story, after Ang Lee’s failed attempt only a few years before.
 However, Edward Norton, who plays Bruce Banner / The Hulk managed to muddle the entire thing, at least according to Marvel.

-The Incredible Hulk is the Hulk’s origin story.
+The Incredible Hulk is the Hulk’s same old origin story.
 Dr. Banner is exposed to gamma radiation, which turns him into a rage monster when he gets angry.
 While he’s trying to create a cure, the military is pursuing him, hoping to turn him into their own weapon.

-The Incredible Hulk is part of the overall cannon of the Marvel movie timeline, meaning, its storyline is continued in later movies.
-For instance, in The Avengers, Dr. Banner (now played by Mark Ruffalo) mentions that the last time he turned into the Hulk he “broke Harlem,” referring to the story of The Incredible Hulk.
+The Incredible Hulk is still considered canon, and part of Phase 1, even though the Hulk is played by Mark Ruffalo in later films.
+Canon means that its storyline is continued in later movies.
+For instance, in The Avengers, Dr. Banner mentions that the last time he turned into the Hulk he “broke Harlem,” referring to the story of The Incredible Hulk.